On Borel subalgebras of quantum groups: Introduction

 \section{Introduction}

-Borel subalgebras are an essential element in the structure theory of a semisimple Lie algebra $\g$, and the representations induced from a Borel subalgebra are an essential element in the representation theory of $\g$.
-By Lie's theorem, the Borel subalgebras in $\g$ are precisely the maximally solvable subalgebras, and all Borel subalgebras are conjugate, in particular isomorphic.\\
+Borel subalgebras are essential objects in the structure theory of a semisimple Lie algebra $\g$, and the representations induced from a Borel subalgebra are essential objects in the representation theory of $\g$.
+The Borel subalgebras in $\g$ are defined to be the maximally solvable subalgebras, and it is known that all Borel subalgebras are conjugate, in particular isomorphic.
+By Lie's theorem, all finite-dimensional irreducible representations of a solvable subalgebra are $1$-dimensional. \\

-I. Heckenberger has asked the analogous question for a quantum group $U_q(\g)$, namely to construct and classify those right coideal subalgebras $C$ of $U_q(\g)$ that are maximally solvable in the following sense: We call a right coideal subalgebra \emph{basic} iff all its finite-dimensional irreducible representations are one-dimensional, and we call it \emph{Borel} iff it is maximal with this property.
-It may be surprising that for quantum groups there are additional families of such Borel subalgebras, which are not present $\g$.
-An example already for $\sl_2$ and $q$ generic is given below.\\
+Following an analogous question for quantum groups by I. Heckenberger, we want to construct and classify those right coideal subalgebras $C$ of $U_q(\g)$, which have representation-theoretic properties similar to solvable and Borel Lie sub\-algebras: We call a right coideal subalgebra \emph{basic} iff all its finite-dimensional irreducible representations are one-dimensional, and we call it \emph{Borel} iff it is maximal with this property.
+It may be surprising that for quantum groups there are additional families of such Borel subalgebras, which are not present in $\g$.
+An example, already for $\sl_2$ and $q$ not a root of unity, is given later in this introduction.\\

-The main motivation for studying Borel subalgebras of quantum groups is the more general goal to understand the set of all coideal subalgebras, which is considered a main problem in the area of quantum groups, with considerable progress made in \cite{Let99, KS08, HS09, HK11a, HK11b}.
-Main examples are the quantum symmetric pairs, which are constructed in close analogy to the Lie algebra case, starting with \cite{NS95,Let97}.
+The main motivation for studying Borel subalgebras of quantum groups is the more general goal to understand the set of all right coideal subalgebras, which are also called quantum homogeneous spaces.
+This is considered to be a main problem in the area of quantum groups, with considerable progress made in \cite{Let99, KS08, HS09, HK11a, HK11b}.
+The main examples are the quantum symmetric pairs, which are constructed in close analogy to the Lie algebra case, starting with \cite{NS95,Let97, Kolb14}.
 For Lie algebras, Levi's theorem states that any Lie subalgebra of $\g$ decomposes into a solvable Lie algebra and a semisimple Lie algebra.
-While we have no such decomposition result for general coideal subalgebras, it seems promising to start with a classification of the two classes of coideal subalgebras corresponding to solvable and semisimple Lie subalgebras.
-In this article, we address the first problem, while \cite{Beck16} considers the second. \\
+While we have no such decomposition result for general coideal subalgebras, it seems promising to start with a classification of the two classes of coideal subalgebras that correspond to solvable and semisimple Lie subalgebras.
+In the present article and its predecessor \cite{LV17}, we address the first problem, while \cite{Beck16} addresses the second. \\